-Water-borne Diseases in British Columbia
+Water-borne Infections in British Columbia

-What are water-borne diseases?
+What are water-borne infections?

 The contamination can be by bacteria such as Salmonella or Campylobacter, viruses, or small parasites including Cryptosporidia, Giardia, and on rare occasions Toxoplasma.